 Tomorrow's workplace is even more complex than today's.
 The College of Public Affairs prepares the problem-solvers who will analyze policy and lead public, nonprofit, health-care and third sector organizations of the future.

 Our faculty members are renowned experts in their fields and include a group of National Academy of Public Administration fellows, five University System of Maryland Board of Regents' Award winners, a Fulbright Scholar, an endowed professor and numerous Schaefer Center fellows.
 In the classroom, they urge you to analyze today's pressing policy issues to inform your contribution to national and international public affairs of tomorrow.
-The college is also home to the Schaefer Center for Public Policy, the preeminent public policy research center in Maryland, and the Center for Drug Policy and Enforcement, a leading regional policy center focused on resolving the nation’s drug problems and addiction issues.

 Our academic programs capitalize on the University's distinction in the fields of public administration, criminal justice and health and human services: